 Did You Know?

-Several phrases today use the word “cake.”
-Let’s look at 5 common examples:
+There are several phrases that use the word “cake.”
+Let’s look at 5 examples:

 1. A piece of cake